| Trace the History Of Our Club From the Genteel Era Of Its Early Beginnings, Through the Difficult War Years Right Up To the Present-Day ... |

-The following short history of the Club was compiled by a former President, Winnie Beebee, who was a member from the very earliest days of tennis at Birmingham Road.
-A strong player herself, with an overarm serve, Winnie played at the club for well over forty years and then went on to serve as President.
-Written in 1983, this is her story:
+The following history of the Club until 1983 was compiled by a former President, Winnie Beebee, who was a member from the very earliest days of tennis at Birmingham Road.
+A strong player herself, with an over arm serve, Winnie played at the club for well over forty years and then went on to serve as President.
+This is her story and forms the first part of our history:

 "It is said that everything has a beginning and that mighty oaks often grow from small acorns.
 Birmingham Road L.T.C. was no exception when a group of friends combined in 1912 and rented a single court located in the garden of Mr. and Mrs. Austin of Charlemont Road.
 Founder members included our former President Mr. R.T.
 Palmer and his wife.
 They were among the mainstays of the Club and lived in Park Hall Road.